youavang/youavang.github.io/_posts/2020-03-28-stockprediction.md

 * Has feedback connections that allows it to process single both single data points, such as images, and an entire sequence data points, such as speech or videos.
 + It is highly effective when used for sequence prediction problem due to its capability to store past information that is important and forget information that is not important.

-Before coding the program, import labraries required for the program.
+Before coding the program, import the required libraries.
-Note: below is a few libriaries as an example.
+Note: below are few libriaries as an example.
 Check this [link](https://github.com/youavang/LSTM-Closing-Stock-Price-Prediction/blob/master/LSTM%20Closing%20Stock%20Price%20Prediction.ipynb) for the full list.

 ```python
 # Import libraries